 Most travel reward programs require you to climb the elite status ladder as you take trips or make purchases – but some credit cards automatically bump up your status (or at least make it easier to move up to the next tier).

-Elite status usually earns you perks like free meals, free checked bags, lounge access, late check out, discounted rates, VIP treatment, spa credits, and more.
+Elite status usually earns you perks like free meals, free checked bags, lounge access, late check-out, discounted rates, VIP treatment, spa credits, and more.

 Free stays at partnering hotels

-A few hotel-affiliated cards give you a free night stay when you sign up or on a yearly basis if you spend enough on the card.
-Keep in mind that this kind of generous perk can offset the cost of a premium card, so it’s something to consider when you’re deciding which card to apply for.
+Still, this kind of generous perk can offset the cost of a premium card, so it's something to consider when you're deciding which card to apply for.

 FAQ